IceMage144/site-source/content/works/game-jams/global-game-jam-2019/index.md

 categories: ["Events"]
 ---

 A 48-hour gobal game jam.
 [IME hosted a site](https://globalgamejam.org/2019/jam-sites/usp-ggj) and we divided [USPGameDev](https://uspgamedev.org/) into two groups.

-My group created "Mother's home", a game where you are a little creative kid, that adventures through an imaginary maze in his house to play with his toys, but don't want to get far from his mom.
-The theme was "What home means to you", and the game explores how the house feels like an unknown place to the kid, as his mother is his real home.
+My group created "Mother's home", a game where you are a little creative kid that adventures through an imaginary maze in his house to play with his toys, but don't want to get far from his mom.

+The theme was "What home means to you?", and the game explores how the house feels like an unknown place to the kid, as his mother is his real home.

+#### Jam
+* **Duration**: 2 days
+* **Model**: Presential
+* **Place**: IME - USP - São Paulo, SP

 #### Project
+* **Team**: 4 people
 * **Engine**: Godot
 * **My role**: Programmer